 Training takes place on the job and in-house.
-Most new recruits have an in-house induction, which may last one or two weeks, giving them an insight into the running of the business and the legislation attached to estate agency work.
+It is likely you will have an in-house induction, which may last one or two weeks, giving you an insight into the running of the business and the legislation attached to estate agency work.

 Some jobs in commercial property will require qualification and membership of the Royal Institution of Chartered Surveyors (RICS) .